AndrewDanilov/yii2-custom-pages/README.md

 Placed to backend it gives you ability to create custom pages in cms-like way.
 Pages groups by categories, i.e. news, articles, etc.
 Placed to frontend module displays category (list of pages previews) and pages itself by their friendly urls.
-Pages of each category and category itself has own templates (Views), which you can define in category settings.
+Pages and categories has own templates (Views), which you can define in page or category settings.

 Installation
 ------------